-Built in 2005, the CUP was the first energy plant in the United States to be certified LEED Gold.
+Built in 2005, the Central Utility Plant (CUP) was the first energy plant in the United States to be certified LEED Gold.

-Chilled water is generated by high-efficiency centrifugal chillers, and associated cooling towers, VFDs and pumps.
+Chilled water is generated by high-efficiency centrifugal chillers, and associated cooling towers, variable frequency drives (VFDs) and pumps.
 The chiller system is operated during the evening hours to reduce electrical utility costs and maximize system efficiency.
 The Thermal Energy Storage Tank (TES) is used to store up to 2 million gallons of chilled water.
 During the day, energy efficient pumps distribute the chilled water from the TES out to campus via a network of piping.